Model Capabilities

 Combining Multiple Tools

-You can combine multiple tool types in a single session configuration:
+You can combine multiple tool types in a single session configuration, including server-side tools (web search, X search, collections, MCP) and client-side function tools:

 session_config = {